Go to Declaration

-To navigate to a declaration of a symbol
+Navigate to a declaration of a symbol

-- Place the caret on a symbol in the editor or select the symbol in a tool window.
+Place the caret at a symbol in the editor or select the symbol in a tool window.

-You can invoke the Go to Declaration command when your caret is already at a symbol declaration.
+You can invoke the Go to Declaration Control+B command when your caret is already at a symbol declaration.
 In this case, ReSharper will show a short version of the Navigate To menu only including the command for iterating usages and commands for navigating to other members in the inheritance hierarchy (Base Symbols, Derived Symbols).

 In the 'usage iteration' mode, you can navigate through the symbol usages as follows:

-- Invoke Go to Declaration to go to the next usage, if any, and so on, subsequently navigating through all symbol usages.
-The total number of symbol usages in the solution appears in the usage iteration pop-up.
+Invoke Go to Declaration to go to the next usage, if any, and so on, subsequently navigating through all symbol usages.
+The total number of symbol usages in the solution appears in the usage iteration popup.

-- To navigate through symbol usages in the current document, click the icon at the top of the marker bar.
+To navigate through symbol usages in the current document, click the icon at the top of the marker bar.

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.